W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defense/index.md

 {% if showCommentary %}
 ::: details Commentary
 (1–3) We made space and time in the instant the ego seemed to occur, and at that same instant God “gave” the Holy Spirit as the Correction, the principle of the Atonement. … When we have finally learned this lesson the classroom disappears, as does the ego itself.
-(Wapnick, A.V.I., p.130–131.)
+(Wapnick, AVI, p.130–131.)

 (4–8) Learning cannot exist in Heaven, where there is only perfection.
 Learning is required only in this world. … Once we have totally learned our lessons, all that remains in our minds is the pure experience of our oneness with Christ and with God.
 Until that time, however, learning is necessary to help us unlearn the ego’s thought system of differences.
-(Wapnick, A.V.I., p.131.)
+(Wapnick, AVI, p.131.)
 :::
 {% endif %}